Cleveland Browns vs. Minnesota Vikings NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Cleveland and its opponents have scored at least 52 points just two times this year.
+- Cleveland has combined with its opponents to score more than 51.5 points just twice this year.

-- Minnesota has combined with its opponents to score more than 52 points in one game this season.
+- Minnesota's games have gone over 51.5 points in just one opportunity this season.

-- The two teams combine to average 57.7 points per game, 5.7 more than the total in this contest.
+- Sunday's over/under is 6.2 points lower than the two team's combined 57.7 points per game average.

-- This contest's over/under is six points greater than the 46 these two squads combine to allow per game this season.
+- The 46 combined points per game that these two squads have allowed this season are 5.5 fewer than the 51.5 total in this contest.

-- The average total in Browns games this season is 49.2, 2.8 points fewer than Sunday's total of 52.
+- The Browns and their opponents score an average of 49.2 points per game, 2.3 fewer than Sunday's total.

-- The 52 over/under in this game is 1.3 points higher than the 50.7 average total in Vikings games this season.
+- The 50.7 PPG average total in Vikings games this season is 0.8 points fewer than this game's over/under.

 Browns stats and trends